danstadler-newrelic/apigee-dt-backend/README.md

       - DOMAIN_AND_PORT=ec2-18-237-81-98.us-west-2.compute.amazonaws.com:40510

-**Step 2: build and run the container**
+**Step 2: build and deploy the container**
-- from the app root directory, run this: docker-compose up
+- leaving this up to the reader.
+Probably a combination of docker build, docker push, creating a cluster, using kubectl to create the pod, etc.

 **Step 3: monitor inbound calls**
 - open this in the browser: http://[your-app-domain]:3000/